-Mitochondrial process may predict lifespan of organismsFebruary 24th, 2014 by Avi Roy in Medical research /
+Mitochondrial process may predict lifespan of organismsFebruary 24, 2014 by Avi Roy in Medicine & Health / Medical research

 The complexity in biology is astounding.
 That is why biologists are thankful that model organisms, like the roundworm Caenorhabditis elegans, can be used to breakdown biological processes into simpler units.

 C. elegans is a particular favourite.
 It grows in the exact same way from a single fertilised egg cell to 959 cells as an adult.
 Its body is transparent which has allowed scientists to map its growth and study internal changes to great detail.